mistermantas/hop-on-discord/README.md

 + Works everywhere
 + No tracking

+## Installation

+Copy and paste the contents of either snippet-dark.html or snippet-light.html to inside your <body></body>, change some details are it's show time.

 ## Contribute ❤

 Feel free to make a pull request or open an issue on [GitHub](https://github.com/mistermantas/hop-on-discord).